How to Find the Best Snorkel Sets – Editor’s Picks for 2020

 The bag coming with the set is a simple drawstring mesh bag.
 The benefit is that you can rinse the whole set while it is in the bag.
 The water will run off and the gear will dry.

-Seavenger Snorkel Set – Best For Children and Youths!
+Seavenger Snorkel Set – Best Snorkeling Set For Children and Youths!

 No matter what size you need, the Seavenger snorkel set has the right size for you.
 That is precisely true when you’re looking for a set for your kids.
 The XS/XXS version is specially made to fit children which makes it our top pick as the snorkel set for kids!

-The set contains a single lens mask, dry top snorkel, short snorkel fins and a mesh bag.
+The snorkel gear set contains a single lens mask, dry top snorkel, short snorkel fins, and a mesh bag.
 There’s also another set by Seavenger, the Voyager set which is pretty much the same but it comes with a sturdy bag that also offers space for additional accessories.

 The set is available in a broad range of different colors.
 Depending on which color combination you pick the skirt of the mask is either black or semi-transparent.

-The lens in the mask is a single piece of tempered glass.
+The lens in the snorkel mask is a single piece of tempered glass.
 This makes it a safe choice for you or your children as the glass won’t break easily and also won’t splinter if it breaks.
-Having a single lens can be helpful for children as they feel like there’s more space in the mask.
+Having a single lens can be helpful for children as they feel like there’s more space in the mask and they can enjoy the panoramic view.

 The straps connect to the frame and are easy to adjust.
 The skirt is made from soft silicone and is comfortable to wear.